 Preserve Evidence Early

-Try to gather proof as soon as possible after the crash.
-This may include photos of the scene, contact information for eyewitnesses, repair estimates, and medical files.
-Our bicycle accident attorney or a personal injury lawyer can also help you identify which documents will be most useful if you need to challenge the findings later.
+Gather proof as soon as possible after the crash: photos of the scene, eyewitness contact information, repair estimates, and medical files.
+Our personal injury lawyer can identify which documents best support your personal injury claim.

 Steps to Correct a Report

-- Review the filing carefully.
-Check all names, dates, and specifics, including vehicle and bicycle descriptions, bystander information, and any account of how the collision happened.
+- Review the accident report carefully.
+Check names, dates, vehicle and bicycle descriptions, information for all parties involved, and the collision account to make sure it accurately reflects the incident.

-- Gather proof of the problem.
-Helpful materials may include scene images, medical records, repair estimates, video footage, and signed statements from witnesses.
+- Gather supporting evidence.
+Scene images, medical records, repair estimates, video footage, and a signed witness statement all strengthen your request.

 - Submit a clear request.
-Explain exactly what is wrong and what should be corrected.
-Some minor factual inaccuracies may be fixed informally, but more serious issues usually require a formal written submission.
+Explain what is wrong and what should be corrected.
+Minor inaccuracies may be fixed informally, but serious issues require a formal written request.

-- Keep copies of everything.
-Save the original filing, your submission, and all documents you provide.
+- Keep copies.
+Save the original report, your submission, and all supporting documents.

 - Focus on proof.
-A submission is more persuasive when it is supported by documentation, images, or witness statements rather than personal disagreement alone.
+Documentation, images, or witness statements are far more persuasive than personal disagreement.

 What Can Happen After You Submit the Request?

 - Direct correction.
-This is most common when the mistake is clear and easy to verify, such as a wrong date, misspelled names, or an incorrect plate number.
-In those situations, the department may update the filing itself.
+When the mistake is clear, such as a wrong date or incorrect plate number, the department updates the official report itself.

 Types of Police Report Corrections

-Not every inaccuracy is treated the same way.
-What you can do often depends on the kind of problem.
+What you can correct depends on the kind of problem.

 Factual Errors

-Factual mistakes like wrong dates, incorrect descriptions of vehicles, or an inaccurate collision location are simple to verify and the easiest to correct.
-A copy of your driver’s license, your bicycle registration, or photographs from the scene usually resolves these issues within days.
+Wrong dates, incorrect vehicle descriptions, or an inaccurate collision location are simple to verify and easiest to correct.
+A copy of your driver’s license, bicycle registration, or scene photographs usually resolves these within days.

 Disputed Fault Findings

-Fault findings are harder to change because they often reflect the responding officer’s judgment at the crash site.
-In bicycle collision cases, blame may be affected by assumptions about lane position, visibility, traffic rules, or rider behavior.
-These conclusions can still be challenged, but video footage, bystander accounts, and physical evidence from the crash scene is usually required.
+Fault findings are harder to change because they reflect the responding officer’s judgment at the crash site.
+In bicycle collision cases, blame may rest on assumptions about lane position, visibility, road conditions, traffic rules, or rider behavior.
+Challenging these conclusions typically requires video footage, bystander accounts, and physical evidence.

 Missing Information

-A supplemental police report is the correct path here.
-You are adding what was left out, not changing what was already written.
-Filing the supplemental report promptly, with medical documentation and images to back up the missing specifics, limits the insurer’s ability to use those gaps against your bicycle accident claim.
+Filing a supplemental police report promptly with medical documentation and images limits the insurer’s ability to use those gaps against your bicycle accident claim.

 A Police Report Does Not Decide Liability